-488 4.2 Limitations and Challenges of the Proposed Scoring System
+4.2.
+Limitations and challenges of the proposed scoring system

-489 While the Basic rating system is simpler and easier to manage, it often lacks reliability for some criteria, and its scientific soundness and effectiveness can be uncertain.
-It may also convey a low 490 sustainability score due to lack of specific data which would have yielded a better score.
-Conversely, 491 the Advanced rating system, though more complex and harder to verify, offers greater reliability, 492 scientific rigour, and effectiveness.
-However, it faces limitations in covering all wild-caught seafood 493 494 products comprehensively.
-Another limitation of the scoring system proposed in this paper is that it relies on broad categories such as species, gear type, and fishing area to determine scores, rather than 495 considering the specific practices of individual producers.
-This generalised approach may 496 497 unintentionally reduce the motivation for producers to enhance their practices, as their scores are influenced by the overall category rather than their own efforts.
-As a result, the primary option for a 498 producer to improve their score might involve switching to a different gear type, which may not be 499 feasible or desirable for many operators.
-In contrast, private certification schemes are specifically 500 designed to incentivize individual improvements within a given gear category.
-By allowing producers 501 502 to document and demonstrate that they are achieving sustainability levels above the average, these schemes offer opportunities for recognition and market differentiation.
-This is made possible by the 503 use of fine-scale, spatialized data that captures the nuances of individual practices.
-504
+The presented scoring system includes two levels that correspond to different levels of available information, and therefore different uncertainties.
+While the basic rating system is simpler and easier to manage, it often lacks reliability for some criteria, and its scientific soundness and effectiveness can be uncertain.
+It may also convey a low sustainability score due to lack of specific data which would have yielded a better score.
+This system however enhances the precautionary approach.
+Conversely, the advanced rating system, which requires more complex data, offers greater reliability, scientific rigour, and effectiveness but faces limitations in covering all wild-caught seafood products comprehensively.
+Both system levels are therefore complementary, with an important incentive to provide detailed information for an eventual higher scoring.

+Another limitation of the scoring system proposed in this paper is that it relies on broad categories such as species, gear type, and fishing area to determine scores, rather than considering the specific practices of individual producers.
+This generalised approach may unintentionally reduce the motivation for producers to enhance their practices, as their scores are influenced by the overall category rather than their own efforts.
+As a result, the primary option for a producer to improve their score might involve switching to a different gear type, which may not be feasible or desirable for many operators.
+In contrast, the generally more specific private certification schemes are designed to incentivize individual improvements within a given gear category.
+By allowing producers to document and demonstrate that they are achieving sustainability levels above the average, these schemes are opportunities, against a given cost, for recognition and market differentiation.
+This is made possible by the use of fine-scale, spatialized data that captures the nuances of individual practices.